0-hack/DefenderLab/README.md

 # Defender Lab
 This is a simple web interface for recreating your [webtop](https://docs.linuxserver.io/images/docker-webtop/) Docker container via a sidebar.
-It's ideal for users who want to quickly check a website or verify content in an isolated Linux environment.
+For now, it's ideal for users who need to quickly check a suspicious website or verify unknown file/tool in an isolated Linux environment (without addition container platform/backend CLI), and then revert to a clean state afterward.

-This tool was developed to eliminate the need to reset the container through the host's CLI or container management tools like Portainer.
-The framework should also work with other docker web UIs that support iframes, with a small tweak to the script provided here.
+Why not [KasmWeb](https://www.kasmweb.com)?
+This web interface is a lightweight solution built specifically for quickly launching and resetting a Webtop container.
+It’s ideal for users who want a fast, simple way to check websites or content in an isolated environment without the complexity or setup.
+*I'm still a fan of Kasm, but it would be nice if it's fully free (to support personalize logo and multiple user session).*

 ![Alt Text](https://github.com/0-hack/DefenderLab/blob/main/webtop-control/img/Dashboard.png)
 ---